Molasses Iced Oatmeal Cookies

 COOKIES

 - Add the rolled oats to a food processor and pulse about 15 times.
 Do not over process.
-You don’t want the texture of quick oats for these cookies.
-Pour the oats into a large bowl and add the flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
-Whisk until ingredients are combined.
-Set aside.
+You don't want the texture of quick oats for these cookies, but you do want them smaller than they come.1 cup (120g) old fashioned oats

 - Decrease the mixer speed to medium-low and slowly add the dry ingredients to the wet ingredients.
 Mix until batter just comes together.